A new strategy for climate change, energy and green economy in Yukon

 How we're developing the strategy

 The Government of Yukon, Yukon First Nations, transboundary Indigenous groups and Yukon municipalities are collaborating to develop the new climate change, energy and green economy strategy.
-We are at a stage where we are ready to gather feedback from the public, the business community, environmental groups, and other interested parties.
-This public engagement period will be open from now until Monday, December 17, 2018.

 With this input, the Government of Yukon will work collaboratively with Yukon First Nations, transboundary Indigenous groups and Yukon municipalities to prepare a recommended strategy to be reviewed and approved by the Yukon government.
 The final strategy will be released in 2019.